shanewasley/portfolio-www.shanewasley.me/content/posts/accelerating-site-inspection/index.md

 After sketching options, I started iterating on digital designs using Sketch app.
 With each iteration, I tried to make the object identifier stand out further from the other data.

 {{< webp image="/images/skur-vv/variance-detail-card-progression.png" caption="Digital iterations of the variance detail card.
-With each change, I was aiming for a visual hierarchy that I assumed matched the needs of our users."  >}}
+With each change, I was aiming for a visual hierarchy that best fit the studied needs of our users."  >}}

 I also color-coded each card to each object's variance threshold to provide consistency across the UI.
 The user would see the same red-yellow-green scale in the viewing filters, the objects in view, and the data detail of that object.

-{{< webp image="/images/skur-vv/variance-detail-parts-compare.png" caption="To create visual consistency across the Variance Viewer UI, I matched colors between the filter list, the object under inspection, and the object variance card."  >}}
+{{< webp image="/images/skur-vv/variance-detail-parts-compare.png" caption="To create visual consistency across the Variance Viewer UI, I matched colors between the object under inspection, and the object variance card."  >}}

 To help visualize how everything from the redesign came together, I created a click-through prototype showing the filters, variance detail, and a minimized variance list.
 I used Framer Studio to overlay the UI onto screenshots of models from Navisworks.